Privacy Policy

 We may update this Privacy Policy periodically to reflect changes in our processing activities, applicable law, or regulatory guidance.
 The “Last Updated” date at the top of this page indicates when the Policy was last revised.

 We will notify you of material changes by email (where we hold your email address) or by a prominent notice on our website at least 30 days before the changes take effect.
-We will not treat pending EU legislative proposals as if they are already in force; this Policy reflects only law currently in force as of its effective date.

 12. Contact Us